Stanzilla/BindPad/README.md

 [stance:4] = Travel, [stance:5] = Tree/Moonkin if available else Flight,
 [stance:6] = Flight if Tree/Moonkin is not available.

 ----

 ### "You want to convert this icon into a BINDPAD MACRO?"...
-What?
+What

 ----

 "BindPad Macro" is a new feature from BindPad version 1.8.0 ;